This semester has been an exceptional blend of fascinating field trips, awesome cultural activities, and beautiful sights.

 — Kayla Deur, Hollins University, Spring '15

-Students follow the Mekong River during a month of travel across rural and urban Cambodia.
-While on the road, students visit key conservation sites along the Mekong, gain appreciation for Cambodia’s recent history in Phnom Penh, and discover coastal ecosystems and development pressures in Kampot Province.
+In addition, students explore a variety of regional development and conservation challenges and community-based solutions during travel across rural and urban Cambodia.
+While on the road, students visit key conservation sites along the Mekong River, gain appreciation for Cambodia’s recent history in Phnom Penh, and discover coastal ecosystems and development pressures in Kampot Province.

-The program then travels overland to the Mekong Delta in Vietnam, where students experience a contrasting political, social, and economic system from Cambodia.
-Students explore the environmental issues in the Mekong Delta including climate change, water resource use, and agricultural development.
+The program also travels overland to the Mekong Delta in Vietnam, where students experience contrasting political, social, and economic systems from those of Cambodia.
+Students explore key environmental issues in the Delta including climate change, water resource use, and agricultural development.

-- Evaluate opportunities and challenges in tourism development while exploring the resplendent Khmer temple complex of Angkor, one of the most important archaeological sites in Southeast Asia
+- Evaluate opportunities and challenges in tourism development while exploring the resplendent Khmer temple complex of Angkor, the world’s largest pre-industrial urban complex

 - Visit the Angkor Center for Conservation and Biodiversity and learn how captive endangered species are being cared for before they are reintroduced into the wild

-- Explore Phnom Kulen National Park and Kbal Spean while undertaking qualitative research on natural resource use by local villagers
+- Explore sites in Phnom Kulen National Park while undertaking qualitative research on community-based ecotourism initiatives

-- Study conservation efforts for the endangered Irrawaddy dolphin and Cantor’s giant softshell turtle in rural Kratie
+- Study conservation efforts for the endangered Irrawaddy dolphin and Cantor’s giant softshell turtle along the Mekong River in Kratie Province

-- Visit Phnom Bokor National Park to assess development approaches in a protected area
+- Visit Phnom Bokor National Park to assess development approaches in a highland protected area

 - Study mangrove restoration projects on the Cambodian coast in Kampot

-- Develop field research skills including aquatic and terrestrial organism behavioral observations, biodiversity assessment, survey design and interviewing techniques, environmental impact and protected-areas assessment, scientific writing, and oral presentation
+- Develop social science research skills including research design and interviewing techniques, environmental impact and protected-areas assessment, and using qualitative data analysis software